Go to local site:

 Characteristics of Gifted Children

-Do you think your child is gifted?
-It’s very often parents who are the first to recognise that their child is bright for his or her age, and then aren’t sure what to do next, especially as “bright” is not necessarily the same as “gifted.”
+Parents who usually the first to recognise that their child is bright for his or her age, and then aren’t sure what to do next - especially as “bright” is not necessarily the same as “gifted.”
 Here the National Association for Gifted Children helps to explain the characteristics of gifted children.

 • Reasons well and learn rapidly